updated 8 Sep 2023

 It is important to locate, if possible, an diagram showing

-how the board support package assigns pins on your specific module for Arduino.
+how the board support package assigns pins on your specific module for Arduino. - Another possiblity is that your sketch enables pins in some way

 that causes the STM32 processor to lock up or be too busy to respond to Arduino.